ScrapGames/ScrapLang-Demo/README.md

 Since ScrapLang is based on modular programming, the idea is that a dependency can connect to others like puzzle pieces connect to each other.

+### :thinking: Basic understanding

+Like other package managers / project managers, **Puzzle** _defines_ the project using a configuration file named **puzzle.json**, this file contains a JSON object where values of each key is used by the **Puzzle** binary to define how to treat the project

+Among the possible options to be defined are:

+- Default run method (interpretation, compilation, etc)
+- Project dependencies
+- License
+- Author(s)
+- Version
+- Default values for the compiler (still needs be defined)
+- ...

 ### :computer: Basic use

 #### Create a new project